ansys/pysimai/doc/source/api_reference/training_data.rst

 .. _training_data:

-Training Data
+Training data
 =============

 .. py:module:: ansys.simai.core.data.training_data

-A TrainingData is a collection of :class:`parts<ansys.simai.core.data.training_data_parts.TrainingDataPart>` representing a prediction that can then be used as input for the training of models.
+A :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instance is a
+collection of :class:`parts<ansys.simai.core.data.training_data_parts.TrainingDataPart>`
+instances representing a prediction that can be used as input for the training of models.

 Directory
 ---------